2023 Indonesian Penal Code: Criticisms

-The Criminal Code contains several controversial articles, including:
+The Penal Code contains several controversial articles, including:

 Crimes against the personal dignity and honor of the sitting president and vice president

 Article 218, Section 1 of the code states that any person who attacks the personal dignity and honor of the sitting president or vice president may be punished with up to 3 years and 6 months imprisonment and a fourth-category fine (200 million rupiah).
 However, Section 2 of Article 218 provides that such personal attacks may be permitted if they are made in self-defense or in the public interest.
 Although pro-democracy activists argue that this law infringes on human rights, it specifies that cases can only proceed if the sitting president or vice president personally files a complaint.

 Magic and black magic

 Article 252 of the code regulates magic and black magic.
 Section 1 of the article states that anyone who claims to possess the ability to perform magic, announces it, gives hope to people for such abilities, or offers and aids in such services that cause significant bodily and mental harm, diseases, or death, will be punished with up to 1 year and 6 months imprisonment and a fourth-category fine (200 million rupiah).
 Section 2 of the article imposes additional penalties on magic and black magic practitioners who make a living from these activities.
 This article is controversial, as it is difficult to prove such claims.